Operator learning without the adjoint: Fourier Sampling for Differential Operators

 \section{Fourier Sampling for Differential Operators}

-This section shows how without querying the adjoint, one can construct finite-dimensional approximations of certain non-normal infinite-dimensional compact operators with error bounds.
+This section shows how without querying the adjoint, one can construct finite-dimensional approximations of certain non-self-adjoint infinite-dimensional compact operators with error bounds.
 We develop our main results in a very general abstract setting before applying them to approximate solution operators for uniformly elliptic PDEs, among other operators with regularity (i.e., ``smoothing'') properties.
 This leads to practical algorithms that can be applied in various settings.
 The main idea is to leverage known regularity properties of the adjoint operator along with guaranteed approximation properties of smooth functions in Fourier bases, or more generally, in eigenfunction bases of a suitably chosen self-adjoint operator, e.g.~the Laplace--Beltrami operator (LBO).
-This self-adjoint operator, therefore, serves as a prior to approximate the non-normal operator.
-We obtain finite-rank approximations with guaranteed error rates in the operator norm by querying the forward action of a non-normal operator with the leading eigenfunctions of the prior operator.
-The key function approximation results we develop for these purposes extend existing results by \cite{Aflalo2013spectral, Aflalo2015optimality} to higher degrees of regularity and domains with boundaries.
+This self-adjoint operator, therefore, serves as a prior to approximate the non-self-adjoint operator.
+We obtain finite-rank approximations with guaranteed error rates in the operator norm by querying the forward action of a non-self-adjoint operator with the leading eigenfunctions of the prior operator.
+Our approach is closely related to spectral Galerkin methods for PDEs \cite{Canuto2006spectral}, except that we project the solution operator from one side, rather than the PDE from both sides.
+The key function approximation results we develop for these purposes extend standard Fourier approximation results \cite{Canuto1982approximation} to non-rectangular domains, and they extend results by \cite{Aflalo2013spectral, Aflalo2015optimality} to higher degrees of regularity and domains with boundaries.
 Similar techniques have also been used by \cite{Friz1999smooth, Robinson2008topological} to study the ``thickness exponents'' of subsets of Sobolev spaces, arising as attractors for solutions of nonlinear spatiotemporal PDEs.

 Consider a compact operator $A: \H \to \H'$ between Hilbert spaces $\H$ and $\H'$, and define $P_n: \H \to \H$ as the orthogonal projection onto the subspace spanned by a set of $n$ orthonormal vectors $\varphi_1, \ldots, \varphi_n\in \H $.
 Letting $F_n : \R^n \to \H$ be the map given by